Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose a subset of classes within a Python module

-The `synapseclient` module in `synapsePythonClient` has the following structure:
+The `synapseclient` module in the `synapsePythonClient` has the following structure:
 ```
     module: synapseclient
         module: client